N. Korea Abolishes Agencies Working For Reunification With South - UrduPoint

 N. Korea Abolishes Agencies Working For Reunification With South

-In a speech delivered at the Supreme People's Assembly, Kim called for drawing up new legal measures to define South Korea as "the most hostile state", KCNA reported.
+In a speech delivered at the Supreme People's Assembly, Kim called for drawing up new legal measures to define South Korea as "the most hostile country", KCNA reported.

 Recent Stories